Keep an eye on your most valued assets, and monitor vehicle performance, efficiency and safety with our pick of the best vehicle tracking companies

 A wireless tracking system only requires an initial outlay for the cost of the hardware and installation.
 Instead of transmitting data via a cellular connection, data is stored on the device itself.
 The downside to this is you'll only have access to your drivers' vehicle stats once they're back on site.
 The upside is they often collect far more insightful data than a cellular tracker.

 Satellite tracking systems are the most expensive vehicle tracking systems and are payable on a monthly basis.
 This is largely because these systems provide detailed reports in real-time.
 Because they transmit data via satellite signal, you aren't reliant on cellphone coverage.
 This means you'll have access to your drivers' stats even when they're driving through the wilderness!

-If you want to find out more about the various vehicle trackers, our GPS Tracking article has plenty of additional information.
+If you want to learn more about the various vehicle trackers, our guide to GPS tracking has plenty of additional information.

 And if you're keen to find out how much vehicle tracking is going to cost you and explore your options, we'd love to help!
 Tell us about your fleet via our short form, and you'll receive tailored quotes from vehicle tracking providers that can cater to your needs.
 Our service is free and fast - why not try it?